Born2Root/HitStar/README.md

 #### Changing or enhancing the Android mobile app
  - The app was created with the free [MIT App Inventor](https://appinventor.mit.edu/)
  - You can find the [.aia project file](https://github.com/Born2Root/HitStar/blob/main/Tools/3-MobileApp/HitStar.aia) in the repo
- - Import it into your MIT App Inventor account and change the app as you like
+ - Import it into your MIT App Inventor account and change or extend the app as you like.